flythereddflagg/flythereddflagg.github.io/python_book/docs/12-Math-and-Data.md

 ## Hone Your Skills

-1. Write your own script that uses the built-in functions.
+1. Write your own script that uses the built-in functions discussed above.
 Can you break them?
 What are their limitations?
 2. Using the `input` function, write a script that asks the user for the parameters `a`, `b` and `c` corresponding to the quadratic equation ($ax^2+bx+c = 0$) and calculates the roots of the equation using the [quadratic formula](https://en.wikipedia.org/wiki/Quadratic_equation) with the user providing a, b and c.
 (Hint: A square root is the same as taking a number to the $\frac{1}{2}$ power. e.g. $\sqrt{a+b} = (a+b)^\frac{1}{2}$)

 ## Advanced Mastery